The Museum offers a diverse range of educational programs and opportunities for secondary and primary school students.

 More detail about education programs and school visits can be found in our Schools Programs Booklets, which can be downloaded below.

-Please make a booking inquiry via the form below or contact the education department on 02 9360 7999.
+To make a school booking please fill out the form here, or call the Education department on 02 9360 7999.

 If you’ve already made a booking and need to download a Risk Assessment form for your group, click here.

-We confirm that each employee, contractor and/or subcontractor, who would be involved in providing assistance to the attending school group and/or delivering a program. performance or activities during the excursion, has a current Working With Children Check clearance that has been verified by Obervatory Hill Environmental Education Centre as required by the NSW Office of the Children’s Guardian.
+We confirm that each employee, contractor and/or subcontractor, who would be involved in providing assistance to the attending school group and/or delivering a program. performance or activities during the excursion, has a current Working With Children Check clearance.